leeff/RepData_PeerAssessment1/PA1_template.md

 ```

 ![](./PA1_template_files/figure-html/unnamed-chunk-9-1.png)

 4. Here are the mean and median total number of steps taken per day.

 ```r
 m1 <- mean(totalStepsPerDay[,2])
 m2 <- median(totalStepsPerDay[,2])
 ```
-The mean and median total number of steps taken per day are 1.0566835\times 10^{4} and 1.06825\times 10^{4} respectively.
+The mean and median total number of steps taken per day are 1.0766189\times 10^{4} and 1.0766189\times 10^{4} respectively.

-As can be seen, the impact of filling in NA data is that
+As can be seen, the impact of filling in NA data is that the mean has increased, however the median is similar.

 ## Are there differences in activity patterns between weekdays and weekends?